 Athletic flooring installed between 1960 and 1980 often contains mercury that may pose a health risk during renovation activities.
 Before undertaking athletic facility updates, it’s important for facility managers to understand the history, risks and responsibilities related to mercury in gym floors.

-History of Mercury in Gym Flooring
+History of Mercury in Gym Floors

 In the 1960s, 3M introduced a gym flooring material called Tartan that was touted as an improvement over old wood floors for gymnasiums as well as outdoor track and field facilities.
 Other manufacturers followed 3M to develop similar products.